 Frequently Asked Questions

-On August 27, 2013, the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) announced a Final Rule that makes changes to the regulations implementing Section 503 of the Rehabilitation Act of 1973, as amended (Section 503) at 41 CFR Part 60-741.
-You can view the Final Rule on the OFCCP Web site at www.dol.gov/ofccp/503Rule , and on the Federal Register Web site, when published.
-Additional information about the Final Rule is provided in the Frequently Asked Questions (FAQs), below.
+On September 24, 2013, the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) published a Final Rule that makes changes to the regulations implementing Section 503 of the Rehabilitation Act of 1973, as amended (Section 503) at 41 CFR Part 60-741.
+These new regulations became effective on March 24, 2014.
+You can view the new regulations on the OFCCP Web site at www.dol.gov/ofccp/503Rule , either as published in the Federal Register or as posted in the Electronic Code of Federal Regulations (eCFR).
+Additional information about the new Section 503 regulations is provided in the Frequently Asked Questions (FAQs), below.

 - Why did OFCCP revise its Section 503 regulations?

 - Did OFCCP change all of the Section 503 regulations?

 - Do the new Section 503 regulations differ from the regulations proposed in the Notice of Proposed Rulemaking (NPRM)?

 - Where can I get a copy of the new regulations?

 - Will the "EEO is the Law" poster be revised in light of the new regulations?
 If so, should contractors stop using the current poster now that the new regulations are effective?